 Datin Sri Umayal also raised the issue of pervasive biasness in the workplace.
 “If you stand up and try to break that bias, you are told you shouldn’t come out fierce or strong but gentle and graceful.
 That’s not right because everyone has their strengths.”

 This year’s International Women’s Day theme is ‘Break the Bias’.

-This perspective was echoed by Rozana.
+Rozana echoed this perspective.
 “There needs to be a safe space in the workplace.
-You need to give enough opportunities for the other person to voice their opinion.
-If it is objective and something for the betterment of a project or the company, it should be acceptable.
+It would help if you gave enough opportunities for the other person to voice their opinion.
+It should be acceptable if it is objective and something for the betterment of a project or the company.
 You shouldn’t say a woman is opinionated because she’s a woman.”

 The panel agreed that teaching children about gender equality and respect is a way to impart positive mindsets and unlearn gender-discriminatory behaviours from an early age.

-“At RYTHM, we believe that breaking the cycle of biases, stereotypes, and discrimination needs to start as early as childhood.
+“At RYTHM, we believe breaking the cycle of biases, stereotypes, and discrimination must start as early as childhood.
 That means education begins at home,” Datin Sri Umayal said.